reinator/tutorial_metabarcoding/_pages/handsOn_2.md

 b-) What are the assembly statistics: N50, total assembled size, contig counts ...

+# BEFORE YOU GO BACK TO THE GROUP

+As you know, because of time and computer resources, we have assembled only a subset of reads for the species you have chosen.
+But I have generated previous assemblies for the complete set of reads, and I would like you to generate assembly statistics for those assemblies.
+The files will be on the species folder and will be called <species>.hicanu.total.contigs.fasta and <species>.hifiasm.total.fasta.
+Copy the files to your directory and run asmstats on them.
+Then answer:

+  1-) What is the assembled size, number of contigs and N50 for the hicanu assembly?
+  1a-) Is the Hicanu result close to the estimated genome size?
+Why?
+  2-) Hifiasm generates two files, *p*.contigs.fasta and *a*.contigs.fasta.
+Why?
+What are the assembly metrics for these two files?

-Now that you have gathered all these results, let’s go to the larger group and let’s discuss them together!
+Now gather all these results, let’s go to the larger group and let’s discuss them together!